 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
 No.

-- Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote. - How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-Not applicable for this sub-fund. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

+How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?

-Not applicable for this sub-fund.
+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable for this sub-fund. - Where can the methodology used for the calculation of the designated index be found?
+How does the designated index differ from a relevant broad market index?

+Where can the methodology used for the calculation of the designated index be found?